Friday, February 11, 2022

 Resist the facile equation of hospitable with good music and inhospitable with bad music.
 Both areas of affect can be amazing; hell is as timeless a muse as heaven.
 What makes for a bad experience is finding yourself in a world where there’s no atmosphere of any kind.

-(I’d contend that the most vivid, poetic examples of hostile worlds aren’t found in the obvious genres—the ones with the word “dark” in their name, etc.—but are rather the forbidden planets of the 50s and 60s avant garde.
-Nearly all the canonical works in early electronic music radiate dark energy: aural depictions of the monsters and winds of Hades [Schaeffer and Henry - "Orpheus 53"], howling city-sounds cast into the night with Pollock-like abandon [Varese - "Electronic Poem"], ruins haunted by spirits and sirens [Xenakis - "Orient-Occident"], dreams of World War III as glimpsed through astral projection traveling along powerlines and radio waves [Stockhausen - "Anthems"].
-Even depictions of Heaven itself are deeply eerie [Stockhausen - "Song of the Youth"].
+I’d contend that the most vivid, poetic examples of hostile worlds aren’t found in the obvious genres—the ones with the word “dark” in their name, etc.—but are rather the forbidden planets of the 50s and 60s avant garde.
+Nearly all the canonical works in early electronic music radiate dark energy: aural depictions of the monsters and winds of Hades (Schaeffer and Henry - "Orpheus 53"), howling city-sounds cast into the night with Pollockian abandon (Varese - "Electronic Poem"), ruins haunted by spirits and sirens (Xenakis - "Orient-Occident"), dreams of World War III as glimpsed through astral projection traveling along powerlines and radio waves (Stockhausen - "Anthems").
+Even depictions of Heaven itself are deeply eerie (Stockhausen - "Song of the Youth").
 And why would we expect otherwise?
 These composers grew up in a musical context culturally (and in some cases, temporarily) closer to that of Schumann than our own.
 If this stuff is startling and unfamiliar to us, imagine how it must have sounded to even the people making it back then.

 The lesser known truth is that many of these same artists went on to construct wonderful audio-utopias.
 In the late 60s, Ferrari himself was one of the very first to leave the era of forbidden planets behind.
 He spent the following decades developing an unassuming yet prescient style somewhere between the open-world sample collages of chillout and a kind of proto-ASMR.
 These works reveal equal sensitivity to areas of the experience-spectrum that couldn't be more opposite to the ferocity of his earlier work.
 As a great thaw spread across the ivory towers, academy-affiliated composers like Michael McNabb, Michel Redolfi, and Laurie Spiegel pioneered what could (almost paradoxically) be described as avant garde new age ambient.
-Probably the greatest composer whose work moved from hostile to docile was Pierre Schaeffer’s appointed successor Francois Bayle, who gradually shook off all traces of the austerity associated with his area of music in favor of a twinkling, enchanted warmth.
-Whereas 70s compositions like “The Electroacoustic Experience” foreground shrill
+Or take Pierre Schaeffer’s appointed successor Francois Bayle, who gradually shook off all traces of the austerity associated with his area of music in favor of a twinkling, enchanted warmth.
+Whereas 70s compositions like “The Acoustic Experience” foreground shrill

 brutalist synth tones, works from the 90s and 2000s like “Fables” and “The Form of the Spirit is a Butterfly” have sound palettes evocative of computer-age fairy tales.

-Among the record collector types who tend to listen to this stuff, the turn to lightness and lushness is often conflated with a fading of the visionary intensity of high modernism.
+Among the record collector types who tend to listen to this stuff, the turn to lightness and lushness is sometimes conflated with a fading of the visionary intensity of high modernism.
 But what if the greatest results of this shift are proof of exactly the opposite?
 These works vindicate their creators’ risky investment in the rejection of longstanding musical conventions.
-They’re proof that the vocabularies Schaeffer et al developed amount to more than a means to shock and obfuscate audiences, a rejection of traditional beauty for novelty’s sake—but rather to a new form of poetry that can go anywhere.
+They’re proof that the vocabularies Schaeffer et al developed amount to more than a means to shock and obfuscate audiences, a rejection of traditional beauty for novelty’s sake—but rather to a new sound-poetry that can go anywhere.

 For subsequent generations of producers, navigating between hostile and docile climates was not so much an ability to be gradually and arduously developed as an assumed right.
 In the 90s in particular, the culture of a) working under multiple quasi-anonymous aliases rather than cultivating a singular brand or cult of personality, and b) releasing multiple mixes of the same track put producers in an ideal position to experiment.
 The UK techno duo GTO are maybe my favorite exemplars of the era’s spirit.
 Their rave anthem “Pure (Pure Energy)” is a survival game after nightfall, but “Pure (Beautiful Mix)” is a cave pond of healing.
 Aphex Twin is an other great exemplar, with work ranging from the wide open sky and ancient protean yearning of "i" to the physiological assault of "Ventolin".